bportaluri/WiFiEsp/README.md

 - getSocket()
 - macAddress() - YES

 ###WiFiEspServer class

-The Server class creates servers which can send data to and receive data from connected clients (programs running on other computers or devices).
+The WiFiEspServer class creates servers which can send data to and receive data from connected clients (programs running on other computers or devices).

-- WiFiServer() - YES
+- WiFiEspServer() - YES
 - begin() - YES
 - available() - YES
 - write() - YES